hitochan777/forest_aligner/README.md

-#choa
+# Forest Aligner
-a hierarchical, syntax-based discriminative alignment package
+a hierarchical, forest-based discriminative alignment package

 This document describes how to use and run Nile.

-##CONTENTS
+##Contents
-1. REQUIREMENTS
+1. RequirementS
-2. PREPARING YOUR DATA
+2. Preparing your data
-3. TRAINING
+3. Training
-4. USER-DEFINED FEATURES
+4. User-defined features
-5. ITERATIVE VITERBI TRAINING & INFERENCE
+5. Iterative viterbi training & inference
-6. TESTING
+6. Testing
-7. OTHER OPTIONS
+7. Other options
-8. QUESTIONS/COMMENTS
+8. Questions/comments
-9. REFERENCES
+9. References

 ###1.
-REQUIREMENTS
+Requirements
 Nile currently depends on a few packages for logging, ui, implementation, and parallelization:
 1. python-gflags: a commandline flags module for python